vektorlab/pyvideo2/content/posts/an_open_success_for_the_cloud_openstack.md

 Speakers: [Andy Smith]
 Tags: [openstack, pycon, pycon2011]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2011AnOpenSuccessForTheCloudOpenStack791.png'
-Title: '"An Open success for the cloud: OpenStack"'
+Title: 'An Open success for the cloud: OpenStack'
 date: '2011-03-11'
 ---
 An Open success for the cloud: OpenStack